Greetings Johnny. Where does your story begin?

 So, the drum chose you?

-You could say that.
+Perhaps.
 Also, there was a park across the street from where I lived.
 I used to watch the rumberos from my window.
 After work, my father took me to the park, and I was fascinated with the drums and full of questions.
 Such as, “How do you start the tumbao?”
 One thing that caught my eye was the Guaguanco Tumbao (imitates the sound).
-At the time, it was the rhythm everyone wanted to learn.
+It was the rhythm everyone wanted to learn.
 Also, listening my father’s record collection: Tito Rodriguez, Tito Puente, Mongo Santamaria, Machito, Eddie Palmieri y La Perfecta, Sonora Poncena, Patato, Ray Barretto, Armando Peraza, Jose Mangual Sr., who, incidentally, was my first idol.

 Did you take lessons?

 Back then, we didn’t have computers, video or teachers; we taught ourselves.
 Johnny Colon had (has) a school in El Barrio, but I did not attend.
 I took lessons with Jerry Gonzalez.
-At the age of fourteen, I was performing with Orquesta Colon.
+At fourteen, I was performing with Orquesta Colon.